6 Ways Dermatologists Treat and Prevent Stretch Marks

-Some 40 to 90 percent of Americans develop stretch marks—usually by the armpits and on the thighs, abdomen, chest and groin, according to an analysis in the American Journal of Clinical Dermatology.
-"Stretch marks are thought to be due to rapid skin expansion, such as from weight gain during pregnancy or puberty, and breaks in connective tissue and collagen found deep underneath the skin," says Rachel Nazarian, MD, assistant clinical professor at Mount Sinai Hospital Department of Dermatology.
-These are other significant beauty changes that happen during pregnancy.
+Some 40 to 90 percent of Americans develop stretch marks—usually by the armpits and on the thighs, abdomen, chest, and groin, according to an analysis in the American Journal of Clinical Dermatology.
+“Stretch marks are thought to be due to rapid skin expansion, such as from weight gain during pregnancy or puberty, and breaks in connective tissue and collagen found deep underneath the skin,” says Rachel Nazarian, MD, a board-certified dermatologist and assistant clinical professor at Mount Sinai Hospital department of dermatology.
+(These are other significant beauty changes that happen during pregnancy.)

 They moisturize, moisturize, and moisturize some more

-The good news: Stretch marks aren't inevitable.
+The good news: Stretch marks aren’t inevitable.
 The bad news?
 According to Dr. Nazarian, some people are just genetically predisposed to them.
-But a good way to help minimize your chances of getting stretch marks is to make sure to moisturize skin liberally, especially during times of pregnancy and rapid weight gain or loss, since skin that's well hydrated is more supple and better able to withstand the forces of stretch.
-These are derms' rules for using moisturizer.
+But a good way to help minimize your chances of getting stretch marks is to make sure to moisturize skin liberally, especially during times of pregnancy and rapid weight gain or loss.
+Skin that’s well hydrated is more supple and better able to withstand the forces of stretch.

 Another thing that keeps skin healthy and less likely to develop stretch marks is massage, according to Dr. Nazarian.
-"I encourage massage with emollients that help promote circulation and potentially minimize the chance of stretch marks," says Nazarian.
-Try these dermatologist-approved ways for getting rid of stretch marks.
+“I encourage massage with emollients that help promote circulation and potentially minimize the chance of stretch marks,” says Dr. Nazarian.

 They use topical retinoids

-Tretinoin or Retin-A, a derivative of vitamin A, is usually prescribed for acne or anti-aging, but it's the also the only active ingredient shown to fade stretch marks.
+Tretinoin or Retin-A, a derivative of vitamin A, is usually prescribed for acne or anti-aging, but it’s also the only active ingredient shown to fade stretch marks.
 It works by encouraging collagen remodeling, which helps heal scars—and stretch marks are a form of scarring.
-"Topically, Tretinoin has been shown to stimulate new collagen growth, says Jeremy Brauer, MD, a NYC-based dermatologic surgeon, "which lessens the look of stretch marks."
-Dr. Nazarian warns that retinoids are not safe during pregnancy or while breastfeeding.
-Retinoids work best when used early on, when stretch marks are still red and inflamed.
-Once stretch marks turn white, they're harder to treat.
+“Topically, Tretinoin has been shown to stimulate new collagen growth, which lessens the look of stretch marks,” says Jeremy Brauer, MD, a New York City-based dermatologic surgeon.
+However, Dr. Nazarian warns that retinoids are not safe during pregnancy or while breastfeeding.
+Retinoids work best when used early, when stretch marks are still red and inflamed.
+Once stretch marks turn white, they’re harder to treat.

 They sometimes go OTC

-When looking for over-the-counter treatments, both Dr. Nazarian and Dr. Brauer suggest looking for a cream that contain retinol, such as Paula's Choice 1% Retinol Treatment or Cerave Skin Renewing Cream Serum.
-Another option is Mederma's Stretch Mark Therapy, which uses Hyaluronic Acid instead of a retinol, making it safe to use for pregnant and nursing women, and has been clinically shown to increase the moisture content of the skin, keeping skin supple and elastic.
+When considering over-the-counter treatments, both Dr. Nazarian and Dr. Brauer suggest looking for a cream that contains retinol, such as Paula’s Choice 1% Retinol Treatment or Cerave Skin Renewing Cream Serum.
+Another option is Mederma’s Stretch Mark Therapy, which uses hyaluronic acid instead of a retinol, making it safe for pregnant and nursing women.
+It also has been shown to increase the moisture content of the skin, keeping it supple and elastic.

 They don’t scoff at at-home remedies